 Dr Mary Newbould, Wolfson

-My research and teaching interests sprawl across eighteenth-century literature and visual culture, from satirical poetry, prose fiction, drama, travel writing and sentimentalism to typography, book illustration and graphic satire.
-I am particularly interested in how parody and adaptation allow creative material to shift between genres, art-forms and languages (mainly French) within the literary and historical contexts of its appearance.
-My principal focus is Laurence Sterne, and how his reception in Britain and beyond can be gauged by exploring Sterneana: the numerous and varied adaptations his work has inspired from 1760 to the present day in text, image, and performance.
-I'm currently building a digital database that will broaden access to this material, and enrich understanding of the expanding field of eighteenth-century adaptations and 'afterlives'.
+My research and teaching interests sprawl across eighteenth-century literature and visual culture.
+I'm particularly interested in how parody and adaptation allow creative material to shift between genres, art-forms and languages (mainly French) within the contexts of its appearance.
+The principal focus of my work on eighteenth-century 'afterlives' is Laurence Sterne, whose reception in Britain and beyond can be gauged by exploring Sterneana: the numerous and varied adaptations his writing has inspired from 1760 onwards in text, image, and performance.
+I'm devising a project to digitise this material.
+I'm also currently mapping out the comic tropes routed through eighteenth-century unsentimental journeys and anti-travel narratives.

-- 'Wit and Humour for the Heart of Sensibility: The Beauties of Fielding and Sterne', in The Afterlives of Eighteenth-Century Fiction, ed.
-Daniel Cook and Nicholas Seager (Cambridge University Press, 2014)
+- ‘Wit and Humour for the Heart of Sensibility: The Beauties of Fielding and Sterne’, in The Afterlives of Eighteenth-Century Fiction, ed.
+Daniel Cook and Nicholas Seager (Cambridge University Press, 2015), pp. 133-52

 - ‘“The utmost fluidity exists with the utmost permanence”: Virginia Woolf’s un-Victorian Sterne’, Woolf Studies Annual, 16 (2010), 71-94